14 Essential Things To Consider Before Choosing Your

 It’s got me thinking about all our top havens, why they are such, and what goes into making that decision…

-It comes down to 14 things…14 things that are so important, I have them pasted on one of the walls in our Panama City HQ.
+It comes down to 14 things… 14 things that are so important, I used to have them pasted on one of the walls in our Panama City HQ.
 They are the guiding principle behind everything my editors and I do each day…

 They are the things you absolutely must confront in your new potential home before you make the move—and that you must be honest with yourself about before you decide to compromise.